Simple Answers to the 7 Most Popular Emailing Questions

 2. What are the advantages of email marketing?

 Email marketing is a tool.
 Just like any tool, it can be used to benefit you or if used wrongly, may end up causing issues in your business.
 Experienced marketers are able to significantly increase revenue just by sending emails to a responsive list.
+If you need to know how to build a quality email marketing campaign check out this article by Tenfold "How to Build a Successful Email Marketing Campaign".

 - Emailing is a low-cost method.
 Compared to other methods of marketing such as pay per click ads, direct mailing, magazine ads, etc. email marketing is much cheaper.
 There are actually a few email marketing services that offer free plans.